hughobrien/psu-constitution/README.md

 3. Council shall have the power to mandate the Executive.

-4. The structure of the Council shall be no smaller than 8 and no larger than 18 members.
+4. The structure of the Council shall be no smaller than eight and no larger than eighteen members.
 Job descriptions for each member are outlined in Schedule 4: Council and Executive Job Descriptions and Terms of Office.

-	1. PSU Executive Committee (10 members)
+	1. PSU Executive Committee (Ten Members)

 	2. Arts Humanities and Social Sciences Representative